malinlarsson/courses/r_programming/1611/Exercises/Loops.md

 <br>

-4. Convert the code to count characters and estimate means that you created under question 3.
+4. Convert the code to count characters and estimate means that you used under question 3.
 The function should take a single data frame as argument.
 	<details>
 	<summary>:key: Click to see how</summary>